 If you remember correctly, in the earlier parts of this read we mentioned that one of the important secrets you need to know when it comes to fats and diets is to consume the right type of fats.
 This then means that there are different types of fats some of which are good and healthy while others are bad and unhealthy to your body.
 The main types of fats are saturated fats and unsaturated fats.
 What’s even more surprising is the fact that both these types of fats are found in most fats and oils and the only difference is in the amounts they exist in.

 In the battle of good and evil, saturated fats belong to the evil side of the spectrum.
 If you want to live a healthier life, you need to reduce your intake of saturated fats.
 Saturated fats mostly come from animal sources as well as some plant sources.
-Foods with a high content of saturated fats include; palm oil, coconut oil, most pastries, sour cream, some savoury snacks, butter, ghee, lard, ice cream, cheese, fat cuts of meat, meat products like sausages, cakes, chocolates and so on.
+Foods with a high content of saturated fats include; palm oil, coconut oil, most pastries, sour cream, some savory snacks, butter, ghee, lard, ice cream, cheese, fat cuts of meat, meat products like sausages, cakes, chocolates and so on.
 I guess that list has most of the foods that we eat on a daily basis.

 Saturated fats are known to raise the levels of bad cholesterol in your body.
-A rise in the levels of bad cholesterol is likely to result in an increased risk of various cardiovascular conditions like heart attacks, stroke and the likes (2).
+A rise in the levels of bad cholesterol is likely to result in an increased risk of various cardiovascular conditions like heart attacks, stroke, and the likes (2).

 This type of fat is also not good for your heart health.
-It occurs in some meats and dairy products.
+It occurs naturally in some meats and dairy products in small amounts.
 It is also the primary fat in hydrogenated vegetable oil, so you should check the list of ingredients of every product before you buy it.
 This fat is known to raise the levels of bad cholesterol in your blood, which means it increases the risk of getting various heart conditions like stroke, heart attack and all.
 Since trans fats are not healthy at all, a person should eat less than 5 grams of trans fats in a day (2).

 These are the good fats.
 If you want to live a healthier life, these are the fats you should be going for.
 They are known to help reduce the risk related to the various cardiovascular conditions.
 Unsaturated fats are mostly oils from plants and fish.
 There are two types of unsaturated fats.